 - If necessary, request time off at work to accommodate your moving schedule.

-- Make a list of things you need to update before moving, such as mail forwarding, magazine subscriptions, gym memberships, etc.
+- Make a list of things you need to update before moving, like mail forwarding, magazine subscriptions, gym memberships, etc.

-- Take photos of any furniture, appliances, or home decor you’re going to sell, and post listings on sites like Craigslist, Facebook Marketplace, and eBay.
+- Take photos of any furniture, appliances, or home decor you’re going to sell, and create listings on sites like Craigslist, Facebook Marketplace, and eBay.

-- If you’re asking friends or family help you move, talk to them and let them know the plan.
+- If you’re asking friends or family to help you move, talk to them about your moving plan.

 1 Month Before You Move

 Now that you’re a month out from moving, it’s time to complete a majority of your moving tasks, because moving day will be here before you know it!
 Here are tips you should be complete.

 - File an official change of address with the U.S. Postal Service.